-When referred to in an environmental permit, these rules will allow the operator to discharge domestic sewage with a maximum daily volume between 5 and 20 cubic metres per day to inland freshwaters, coastal waters or relevant territorial waters (as defined in Section 104 of the Water Resources Act 1991).
+These rules allow you to discharge domestic sewage with a maximum daily volume between 5 and 20 cubic metres per day to inland freshwaters, coastal waters or relevant territorial waters (as defined in Section 104 of the Water Resources Act 1991).

-The sewage must be domestic sewage containing no trade effluent (as defined in Section 221 of the Water Resources Act 1991) and it must be treated by a secondary treatment plant.
+The sewage must be domestic sewage containing no trade effluent (as defined in Section 221 of the Water Resources Act 1991).
+It must be treated by a secondary treatment plant.

-The plant must be designed and constructed according to BS 12566; sized in accordance with ‘Flows and Loads 3’ and managed, operated and maintained in accordance with the manufacturer’s recommendations.
+The plant must be designed and constructed according to BS 12566 and sized in accordance with ‘Flows and Loads 3’.
+It must be managed, operated and maintained in accordance with the manufacturer’s recommendations.

 The discharge must only be made to a watercourse that normally contains water throughout the year.

-For a site in tidal water ‘1 kilometre upstream’ means within 1 kilometre by the shortest distance over water in any direction from the nearest boundary of any of these sites.
+For a site in tidal water ‘1 km upstream’ means within 1 km by the shortest distance over water in any direction from the nearest boundary of any of these sites.
 This restriction only applies to conservation sites that are water-based and linked to the receiving water downstream of the discharge point.